 The consumer advocate division has the duty and authority to represent the interests of Tennessee consumers of public utilities services.
-The division may, with the approval of the attorney general and reporter, participate or intervene as a party in any matter or proceeding before the commission or any other administrative, legislative or judicial body and initiate such proceeding, in accordance with the Uniform Administrative Procedures Act, compiled in title 4, chapter 5, and the rules of the commission.
+The division may, with the approval of the attorney general and reporter, participate or intervene as a party in any matter or proceeding before the authority or any other administrative, legislative or judicial body and initiate such proceeding, in accordance with the Uniform Administrative Procedures Act, compiled in title 4, chapter 5, and the rules of the authority.3

-The Hearing Officer finds that there is a sufficient factual basis to find that the legal rights or interests held by those consumers may be determined in this proceeding.
+In the instant proceeding, TAWC states that it overearned and seeks to credit customer bills accordingly.
+Therefore, as TAWC's calculations will directly impact the rates and charges paid by its customers, the Hearing Officer finds that there is a sufficient factual basis to find that legal rights or interests held by those consumers may be determined in this proceeding.

-THEREFORE, upon due consideration, the Hearing Officer concludes that the legal rights, duties, privileges, immunities or other legal interest of Tennessee consumers may be determined in this proceeding.
-Further, the Hearing Officer finds that the Consumer Advocate qualifies under law as an intervenor for the purpose of representing those consumer interests, there is no opposition to its intervention, and its Petition to Intervene was timely-filed and should not impair the interests of justice or the orderly and prompt conduct of the proceedings.
+Upon due consideration, the Hearing Officer concludes that the legal rights, duties, privileges, immunities or other legal interest of TAWC's customers may be determined in this proceeding.
+Further, the Hearing Officer finds that the Consumer Advocate qualifies under law as an intervenor for the purpose of representing those consumer interests, there is no objection to its intervention, and its Petition to Intervene was timely-filed and should not impair the interests of justice or the orderly and prompt conduct of the proceedings.
 For these reasons, the Hearing Officer concludes that the Consumer Advocate's Petition to Intervene should be granted.